b2sdev/pks-publish/notes/dev.data+ai.databricks.cluster.md

 There are two types of clusters:
 - All-Purpose clusters can be shared by multiple users.
 There are typically used to run notebooks.
 All-Purpose clusters remain active until you terminate them.
 - Job clusters run a job.
 You create a job cluster when you create a job.
 Such clusters are terminated automatically after the job is completed.
+    - ex) An automated workflow needs to be run every 30 minutes.

 ## Cluster 상태